 Check the battery's terminals visually.
 If they are dirty, wipe them clean with a dry cloth.

-- 1. Set the battery pack to the COVER ASSY and secure it with the screws. - Connect the BATTERY HARNESS to the connector CN8021 on the SYSTEM board and stick one piece of INSU SQUARE in place.
+- 1. Set the battery pack to the COVER ASSY and secure it with the screws. - Connect the BATTERY HARNESS to the connector CN8021 on the System board.